canonical/charmed-magma-orchestrator/orchestrator-bundle/CONTRIBUTING.md

 tox -e unit      # unit tests
 ```

+**NOTE:** If you don't have `tox` installed yet, just run: `pip3 install tox`.

-tox creates virtual environment for every tox environment defined in
+Tox creates virtual environment for every tox environment defined in
 [tox.ini](tox.ini).
 Create and activate a virtualenv with the development requirements:

 ```bash